First-time boat registration in SA

 - a certificate of commercial vessel registration in any Australian State, in the name of the proposed new registered owner

-- a statutory declaration of ownership of the recreational vessel, signed and witnessed by a Justice of Peace (only acceptable if none of the other proof of ownership documents are available).
+- a statutory declaration of ownership of the recreational vessel signed and witnessed by a Justice of Peace (only acceptable if none of the other proof of ownership documents is available).

 If your vessel has a HIN but the certificate number has not been recorded in South Australia and you cannot provide the Boat Code certificate, you'll need to have the HIN validated by a Boat Code agent.